gpaux/Mediana/CaseStudy06.md

 ## About

 Case study 6 is an extension of [Case study 2](CaseStudy02.html) where the objective of the sponsor is to compare several Multiple Testing Procedures (MTPs).
-The only difference is in the specification of the analysis model.
+The main difference is in the specification of the analysis model.

 ## Data Model